Tony Faehse’s music career spans five decades..

 Four piece beat group Musick Express already had a following when they asked Tony to join in 1969 before moving to Melbourne in 1970 and releasing the single Jackie’s Thing with B side How does paternity suit you Tony’s first published composition.
 Appeared on many TV shows, gigged extensively in Melbourne and toured throughout Australia.
 Returned to Adelaide 1971 and reformed.
 After more gigging headed to Sydney as band for controversial stage production Oh Calcutta!
 Rehearsed the show for a month, banned after its first performance.
 This proved to be the end of the group.

-In Melbourne Tony immediately joined Jo Jo Zep & the Falcons, an established live act already with an album to their name.
-With the writing team of Camilliri, Burstin & Faehse the next five years produced two gold albums Screaming Targets & Hats Off Step Lively and the evergreen tracks Shape I’m In, Hit & Run and So Young.
-Regularly appearing on Countdown and other television shows the band toured all over Australia undertaking a world promotional trip in 1980.
+Tony’s arrival back in Melbourne luckily coincided with a guitarist vacancy in Jo Jo Zep & the Falcons, an established live act already with an album to their name.
+The next five years produced two gold albums with the writing team of Camilliri, Burstin & Faehse..
+Screaming Targets, Hats Off Step Lively and the evergreen tracks Shape I’m In, Hit & Run and So Young.
+Regularly appearing on Countdown and other television shows the band toured all over Australia with a world promotional trip in 1980.
 Jo Jo Zep & the Falcons rightly hold their place in Australian rock history, and were inducted into the ARIA Hall of Fame in 2007.
 In line with the current interest in classic but now vintage Australian music the band continues to do occasional special performances memorably supporting Elvis Costello for the 2013 Day on the Green tour, just like they did when he first toured Australia in 1980

 For some years Home & Away used numerous excerpts from Tony’s tracks, licensing being a useful commercial application of his music, and there are film music and other licensing possibilities now in progress.